leninepestana/bdsqueries/README.md

 ```
 Step 2 - Create a projection

-The query we want to make, makes a projection with only the name field.
+The query I want to make, makes a projection with only the name field.

-One way to access the database and select only those fields that we need is to define a projection, in the Spring Boot project.
+One way to access the database and select only those fields that I need is to define a projection, in the Spring Boot project.

 The projection class, is an interface, only with the signature of the methods.